Activities in Liesjärvi National Park

 - Guided Group Tours: Korteniemi Heritage Farm organises thematic tours for groups for a fee.
 Group tours can be booked in advance: Metsähallitus Customer Service, hame(at)metsa.fi, tel. int. +358 206 39 4630.

 - Swimming: There is no official beach, but Kopinlahti bay at the southern end of Kyynäränharju ridge is a good place for swimming.
-There is an excellent beach in Korteniemi just outside the park, which is also suitable for children.
+There is an excellent place for swimming in Korteniemi just outside the park, which is also suitable for children.
+However, none of these swimming spots are official.